azu/file-cache/README.md

 ## Usage

-Do heavy tasks for changed files.
+Do heavy tasks for only changed files.

 ```js
 import { createCache } from "@file-cache/core";